Stripe

 Payments

 Payments is Stripe’s core product.
 It provides an API for businesses to accept online payments from customers around the world.
-In the US, the online payment flow works as follows:
+In the US, the online payment flow works as follows as of August 2025:

-The business sends the payment information to the “acquiring bank” via a “payment gateway.”
+2. The business sends the payment information to the “acquiring bank” via a “payment gateway.”
+The acquiring bank is the bank receiving the payment.
 Payment gateways ensure that the information is sent securely and in compliance with PCI standards.
-The acquiring bank is the bank receiving the payment.

 Source: Stripe

-With Stripe Payments, businesses in 47 countries can simply sign up for Stripe, link their bank account, and use Stripe’s API to accept payments.
-Stripe handles payments in 135+ currencies and supports numerous payment methods like cards, digital wallets, BNPL offerings, and bank transfers from 197 countries.
+As of August 2025, Stripe Payments allows businesses in 46 countries to sign up for Stripe in order to link their bank account and use Stripe’s API to accept payments.
+Stripe handles payments in over 135 currencies and supports numerous payment methods like cards, digital wallets, crypto wallets, BNPL offerings, and bank transfers from 197 countries.

 Checkout